gapotchenko/Gapotchenko.FX/Source/Gapotchenko.FX.Diagnostics.Process/README.md

    2.1.
 If graceful techniques failed, it tries to exit the process (suitable for the current process only)
    2.2.
 If that fails, it kills the process (SIGKILL)

-`End()` method returns a `ProcessEndMode` value on completion indicating how the process was actually ended.
+The method returns a `ProcessEndMode` value on completion indicating how the process was actually ended.

 Let's take a look on example that tries to end all running instances of Notepad: